Sonali1-Singh/DSA/Notes.md

 8. Edge cases to consider - (1) Can the number repeats, (2) Are in sorted order, (3)Can they be negative numbers, (4)Base conditions like 0, (5)Integer overflow (>10^9) while adding, multiplying, (6) Input has no value or single value.
 9. Use <span style="color:orange;">priority_queue<int> pq</span>, when you need to remove maximum element.
+10. data = “1,2,3,4,5,#,6,#,#,#,#,#,#”
+stringstream s(data);: This line initializes a stringstream object named s with the contents of the data string.
+This allows you to treat the stringstream as if it were a stream (like cin or a file stream) that you can read from. getline(s, str, ',');: This line reads characters from the stringstream object s until it encounters the delimiter specified (in this case, a comma ','), and stores the result in the string variable str.